Support for Childcare

 [Notes]

-Available in half days or hourly.
+Available in half days or hourly

 Special work arrangements

-With regard to workers who care for a family member in need of nursing care, measures such as a short-time work system that can be used at least twice in a period of at least three consecutive years must be established.
+Short working hours for nursing care*1,2,3 Flexible working hours with no core hours available with reduced monthly scheduled working hours With regard to workers who care for a family member in need of nursing care, measures such as a short-time work system that can be used at least twice in a period of at least three consecutive years must be established

 • No limitation on the period or number of times of use until the reason for long-term care ceases to exist